dany-eduard/simple_shell/README.md

 [![Contributors][contributors-shield]][contributors-url]

 This is a simple implementation of the Shell command line.
 The Simple Shell interprets and executes the command line arguments read from the standard input.
 Read line by line from a file or the terminal line It then interprets the lines and executes them if the line is a valid command.
+The first argument, argument 0 is understood to be the command to be  run by simple shell and arguments following as modifiers or options.

 ### File Index
 |File           |Description    |